-This area, as shown on the Proposals Map, is identified as a strategic site for housing (in the region of 1,600 1000 dwellings) and a local centre, comprising retail, service, employment and community uses; and associated green, transport and other infrastructure.
+This area, as shown on the Proposals Map, is identified as a strategic site for housing (in the region of 1000 dwellings) and a local centre, comprising retail, service, employment and community uses; and associated green, transport and other infrastructure.
 The distribution of proposed uses is indicatively illustrated on Figure 6 - Land East of Newark.

-- 1. Development to be undertaken in 2-phases to be accompanied by appropriate provision of approximately 800 dwellings, with the first phase being substantially completed and key infrastructure and facilities in place before the commencement of the second phase of house building starts, and in accordance with the timing of the Southern Link Road and other highway improvements which will be influenced by the detailed Transport Assessment for the site; - 2.
-Seeking to achieve A-average density levels of 30-50 dwellings per hectare in line with PPS 3, with higher levels in areas of greatest accessibility in and adjacent to the local centre; - 3.
+- 1. Development to be undertaken in phases to be accompanied by appropriate provision of infrastructure and facilities, and in accordance with highway improvements which will be influenced by the detailed Transport Assessment for the site; - 2.
+Seeking to achieve average density levels of 30-50 dwellings per hectare, with higher levels in areas of greatest accessibility in and adjacent to the local centre; - 3.
 Affordable housing will be provided in line with Core Policy 1; - 4.
-Incorporation of sustainable development principles and sustainable construction methods in line with the Homes and Communities Agency's recommended level in the Code for Sustainable Homes and in line with the provisions of Core Policy 9; - 4.
 Provision of suitable vehicular accesses to the site from the north (Beacon Hill Road).
 The location and construction of all accesses will be carried out sensitively in order to minimise any impact on the mature trees, woodland and green space north of Clay Lane.
 There will be no vehicular access to or from the development to Barnby Road;